Data-Only-Greater/taxonopy/README.md

 ```

-#### Inspecting Records
+#### Inspecting records

-It's useful at this point to have more records in our toaster database.
-Feel
+At this point in the tutorial, it's useful to have more records in our toaster
-free to add more yourself, but if you want a shortcut a database file
+database.
+Feel free to add more yourself, but if you want a shortcut then a
-populated with 8 records is available in the
+database file populated with 8 records is available in the
 `/path/to/taxonopy/examples/toasters` directory called `db.json`.
 The
 taxonopy CLI current offers 3 commands for inspecting the records in the
 database: `count`, `show` and `list`.